Johnny Johnson III

-Johnny Johnson III (born May 4, 1999) is an American football wide receiver for the Houston Texans of the National Football League (NFL).
+Johnny Johnson III (born May 14, 1999) is an American professional football wide receiver.
 He played college football for the Oregon Ducks from 2017 to 2021.

 College career

-Johnson finished his college career with 139 receptions and 1,928 receiving yards.
-As a junior, he caught 57 passes for 836 yards and seven touchdowns for the 2019 Oregon Ducks football team that won the Pac-12 Conference championship and defeated Wisconsin in the 2020 Rose Bowl.
+As a junior, Johnson caught 57 passes for 836 yards and seven touchdowns for the 2019 Oregon Ducks football team that won the Pac-12 Conference championship and defeated Wisconsin in the 2020 Rose Bowl.
 As a fifth-year senior in 2021, he tallied 25 receptions for 311 yards before an injury sustained against Washington State ended his season.

-Career
+He finished his college career with 139 receptions and 1,928 receiving yards.

+Professional career

 On April 30, 2022, Johnson signed with the Houston Texans as an undrafted free agent.
+Johnson was waived during final roster cuts on August 30, but signed to the team's practice squad the following day.
+He appeared in one game during his rookie season.
 He signed a reserve/future contract on January 10, 2023.

+On August 29, 2023, Johnson was waived by the Texans and re-signed to the practice squad.
+He signed a reserve/future contract on January 22, 2024.

+Johnson was waived by the Texans on August 27, 2024, and re-signed to the practice squad.
+He signed a reserve/future contract with the Texans on January 21, 2025.
+Johnson was waived/injured by Houston on August 6.